pattywxf112/AES-email-Encryption/README.md

+## caution: this project does not have have gitignore .env, never store your private information and real password in .env

 # AES email Encryption
- send encrypted email and generate key with AES
+ send encrypted email and generate key with RSA, encrypt data with AES and encode with base64

 # required library installation for python
 - pip install rsa